United States hand grenades: Mk II and Mk IIA1

-The Mk II was also available in a little-known HE-Blast (better known as concussion) variant and a combined effect HE-Frag variant.
+The Mk II was also available in a little-known HE-Blast variant (better known as the concussion), and a combined effect HE-Frag variant.
 This was largely superseded by the Mk III series.
-The Mk IIA1 (also written Mk 2A1) used the M10A2 or M10A3 fuzes, upgrades to the previous M10A1 fuze used in the Mk II.
-Later reissued Mk II variants featured the modern M204 series fuze.
+The Mk IIA1 (also written Mk 2A1) used the M10A2 or M10A3 fuses, upgrades to the previous M10A1 fuse used in the Mk II.
+Later reissued Mk II variants featured the modern M204 series fuse.